hungsu/digital_garden/src/site/notes/Claims/You should link your notes.md

 ---
-{"dg-publish":true,"permalink":"/claims/you-should-link-your-notes/","tags":["🌱","claim"],"updated":"2023-06-02T19:42:21.504-07:00"}
+{"dg-publish":true,"permalink":"/claims/you-should-link-your-notes/","updated":"2025-08-21T01:57:05.114-07:00"}
 ---

 # You should link your notes

 > [!quote] [[Unsorted/Howard Bloom\|Howard Bloom]] via [[Farnam Street\|Farnam Street]]
 > It is not the amount of knowledge that makes a brain.
 It is not even the distribution of knowledge.
-It is the interconnectedness. #quote
+It is the interconnectedness.

 You probably write a lot of notes already, and already have [[Unsorted/Reasons to write notes\|Reasons to write notes]].
 What might not be so obvious is why you should link your notes together.
 Maybe you've seen a lot of hype about Roam Research, Zettelkasten, Obsidian and don't get why.
 Here are the reasons I link my notes, regardless of app.